 As grapes arrive at the winery, they are introduced to two state-of-the-art grape receiving stations outfitted with Delta Stemmer-Crushers and Bucher presses; the receiving hoppers are equipped with mechanisms designed to slow the intake of grapes, gently handling the incoming fruit.
 All grapes for McManis Family Vineyards are received at the Ripon facility where our winemaker ensures proper care of the fruit—a necessity for producing quality wines.

 Considered “petite” compared to the size of other facilities in the area, the winery is designed for small lot wine production, though it maintains an extensive stainless steel fermentation and storage capacity.
 The majority of the tanks are designed to ferment 50 ton lots of red wine each, and there are several smaller tanks available for blending, fermenting, and oak integration.
-Total production for the winery is 300,000 cases: 75 percent red wines and 25 percent white wines.
+Total production for the winery is 400,000 cases: 75 percent red wines and 25 percent white wines.
+All bottling is now completed "in house" with our state of the art bottling line installed in 2014.

 Mike Robustelli is responsible for all winery operations on a daily basis and for leading the winemaking team on all the McManis Family Vineyard wine programs.